 The Funds are licensed SBICs, and have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC can have outstanding at any time debentures guaranteed by the SBA in an amount up to twice its regulatory capital.
-The SBA regulations currently limit the amount that is available to be borrowed by any SBIC and guaranteed by the SBA to 200.0% of an SBIC's regulatory capital or \$150.0 million, whichever is less.
+The SBA regulations currently limit the amount that is available to be borrowed by any SBIC and guaranteed by the SBA to 300.0% of an SBIC's regulatory capital or \$150.0 million, whichever is less.
 For three or more SBICs under common control, the maximum amount of outstanding SBA debentures cannot exceed \$350.0 million.
 SBA debentures have fixed interest rates that approximate prevailing 10-year Treasury Note rates plus a spread and have a maturity of ten years with interest payable semi-annually.
 The principal amount of the SBA debentures is not required to be paid before maturity but may be pre-paid at any time.
-As of December 31, 2015, Fund I had \$150.0 million of outstanding SBA debentures and cannot issue additional SBA debentures.
-As of December 31, 2015, Fund II had \$63.5 million of outstanding SBA debentures.
-Based on its \$37.5 million of regulatory capital as of December 31, 2015, Fund II has the current capacity to issue up to an additional \$11.5 million of SBA debentures.
-Subject to SBA regulatory requirements and approval, we may access up to \$125.0 million of additional SBA debentures under the SBIC Debenture Program.
+As of December 31, 2017, Fund I had \$108.3 million of outstanding SBA debentures and cannot issue additional SBA debentures.
+As of December 31, 2017, Fund II had \$123.0 million of outstanding SBA debentures.
+Fund II has the current capacity to issue up to an additional \$27.0 million of SBA debentures.
+Subject to SBA regulatory requirements and approval, we may access up to \$91.7 million of additional SBA debentures under the SBIC Debenture Program.
 For more information on the SBA debentures, please see Note 6 to our consolidated financial statements.

 In June 2014, we entered into the Credit Facility to provide additional funding for our investment and operational activities.
-The Credit Facility, which matures on June 16, 2018, had an initial commitment of \$30.0 million and an accordion feature that allows for an increase in the total commitments up to \$75.0 million, subject to certain customary conditions.
-The Credit Facility is secured primarily by our assets, excluding the assets of the Funds.
+On December 29, 2017, we entered into an amendment to the Credit Facility to, among other things, extend the maturity date from June 16, 2018 to June 16, 2019.
+The Credit Facility has a commitment of \$50.0 million and an accordion feature that allows for an increase in the total commitments up to \$75.0 million, subject to certain customary conditions.
+The Credit Facility is secured by substantially all of our assets, excluding the assets of the Funds.